JohnGrime/OpenCVStarterKit/README.md

 ## Important note about security

-Apple tightened up security in macOS (sometime around High Sierra?) and placed additional protections on some files and directories in e.g. `/usr/local/`.
-This can prevent Homebrew successfully running some post-install scripts; in particular, you can find that [pip](https://pip.pypa.io/en/stable/) is not available after installing Python v3 through homebrew, despite being part of the Python3 distribution.
-As `pip3` is used by our build script, it explicitly grants ownership of `/usr/local/` to the current user to enable `pip3` to be available after Python v3 is installed.
+Apple tightened up security in macOS (around the release of High Sierra?), and placed additional protections on some files and directories in e.g. `/usr/local/`.
+This can prevent Homebrew running some post-install scripts; in particular, [pip](https://pip.pypa.io/en/stable/) may not be available after installing Python3, despite `pip3` being a standard Python3 component.
+As `pip3` is used by the build script, it explicitly grants ownership of `/usr/local/` to the current user to enable `pip3` to be available when Python3 is installed.

-One alternative approach is to install the `pip` functionality through python itself; this is available in the build script by changing the `pip_install_option` variable.
-See the build script itself for more details.
+Another approach is installing `pip` functionality using python itself; this is specified in the build script by changing the `pip_install_option` variable (see the script itself for more details).

-The tightened security also manifests as macOS prompting the user for permission before allowing programs to access the system webcam.
-If the example C++ program cannot open the webcam at runtime, one potential reason is that macOS has not granted webcam permissions to command-line programs; unfortunately, simply running the C++ example program doesn't seem to make macOS prompt the user to allow webcam access!
-If you're having problems of this nature, try running the example Python script - for some reason, the Python script seems to trigger an access prompt even if the C++ example program doesn't.
-After you accept that access request, the C++ example (and indeed, all other command-line programs) should be able to access the webcam.
+Tightened security also requires macOS to prompt the user for permission the first time a program tries to access the system webcam.
+If the example C++ program cannot open the webcam at runtime, one potential reason is that macOS has not granted webcam permissions to command-line programs.
+Unfortunately, simply running the C++ example program doesn't seem to trigger a prompt to allow webcam access!
+If you're having problems of this nature, try running the example Python script; for some reason, the Python script seems to trigger an access prompt even if the C++ example program doesn't.
+After you allow the access request, the C++ example (and indeed, all other command-line programs) should be able to access the webcam.
 You can disable this access through `System Preferences -> Security & Privacy -> Privacy -> Camera`.

 ## OpenCV build instructions

-Simply copy the `build_opencv_macos.sh` script to wherever you'd like the OpenCV source code directories to be.
-I typically put them in my Desktop directory.
+Simply copy the `build_opencv_macos.sh` script to wherever you'd like the OpenCV source code directories to be (I typically put them in `~/Desktop`).

-Next, take a quick look at the script; you should see a set of options at the start of the file (`do_`...) and an `OpenCV_version` variable to specify which version of OpenCV the script will try to install (default: `4.1.1`).
-The script is then divided into several sections, with each section dealing with a different aspect of the process.
+Next, take a quick look at the script; you should see a set of options at the start of the file (`do_`...) and an `OpenCV_version` variable to specify which version of OpenCV you'd like to install (default: `4.1.1`).
+The script is then divided into several sections, with each section handling a different part of the process.

-If everything looks acceptable, run the script from the directory in which you would like the OpenCV source code to be placed:
+If everything looks acceptable, run the script in the directory you'd like the OpenCV source code to be placed:

 	john$ ./build_opencv_macos.sh

-... and prepare to enter some basic confirmations and admin passowrds when prompted.
-The whole process (get support tools, download OpenCV source code then configure, build, and install) should take around 15 minutes.
+... and prepare to enter some basic confirmations and the admin password when prompted.
+The whole process (get support tools, download OpenCV source, configure, build, and install) should take around 15 minutes.

+There will also be some additions to the `/usr/local/` directory.

-After the script finishes, you should have a directory containing the source code of the core OpenCV libraries and extra modules, with the build results inside a directory called `build` in the main OpenCV source directory.
+After the script finishes, you should have a directory containing the source code of the core OpenCV libraries and extra modules, with build results inside `build/` in the main OpenCV source directory.
 My final directory structure looks like this:

 	OpenCV-4.1.1/
 	|-- opencv-4.1.1.zip